-We have commissioned a study, in partnership with NIHR CLAHRC West, exploring how demand is measured and managed by GP practices in the West of England.
-This forms part of our Commissioning Evidence Informed Care programme, which is led by Dr Peter Brindle.
+In the autumn of 2015, we commissioned a study in partnership with NIHR CLAHRC West and the University of Bath, to explore how demand is measured and managed by GP practices in the West of England.

-Demand for Primary Care services exceeds capacity available.
+Demand for Primary Care services exceeds the available capacity.
 With increasing cost pressures, increase in patient expectation and advances in medicine, more people are visiting their GP than ever before.
-With no new monies available to significantly increase GP numbers, the West of England AHSN is advocating an evidence-based approach to measuring and managing demand.
+The West of England AHSN is advocating an evidence-informed approach to measuring and managing demand.

-There were three main aims to this research:
+There were three main aims to this project:

 - To review existing literature and to scan regional and national projects that aim to measure